hibbitts-design/docsify-this/docs/README.md

 <div class="docsifythisurlbuilder">

-## URL Builder
+## Web Page Builder

-Enter the URL of a Markdown file into the URL Builder and view that file as a standalone web page in a new Browser tab.
-The resulting URL can also be copied and shared for others to view the same web page.
+Enter the URL of a Markdown file into the Web Page Builder and view that file as a standalone web page in a new Browser tab.
+The resulting page URL can be copied and shared as a standalone page or used for embedding into other systems.

 **Markdown File URL** (GitHub or raw source URL):</br>
 <input name="markdownFileURL" aria-label="markdown file url" class="docsifythisurlfield" type="url" autofocus="autofocus" onfocus="this.select()" onclick="this.select()" onkeypress="checkKey(event);" id="text" size="200px" value="https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md" /></br>